A National Call to Action to Eliminate Health Disparities

 In 2011, the American College of Healthcare Executives, American Hospital Association, Association of American Medical Colleges, Catholic Health Association of the United States, and America’s Essential Hospitals stood together in a call to action to eliminate health care disparities.

 Our focus is on:

 - increasing the collection of race, ethnicity and language preference data;

-- Increasing cultural competency training
+- increasing cultural competency training; and

-- Increasing diversity in leadership
+- increasing diversity in governance and leadership.